braboj/tutorial-testing/README.md

 The process of monitoring whether the software runs correctly.

 #### Validation
-The process of monitoring whether the software confomrs to the customers needs.
+The process of monitoring whether the software conforms to the customers needs.

 ### Selected references